Matthew-Mullin/Matthew-Mullin.github.io/_tabs/about.md

 ## What are my values?
 Read this if you want to cringe and haven't already:

-While in high school, I may have been described as an [anarcho-syndicalist with anti-consumerist tendancies](https://en.wiktionary.org/wiki/pretentious); now, my general life philosophy and guiding principles can be broadly described as:
+ [unique](https://en.wiktionary.org/wiki/pretentious); now, my general life philosophy and guiding principles can be broadly described as:
 * touch grass
 * walk outside
 * look at a mountain
 * respecting people with differing values and decoding the air they vibrate within my vicinity
 * open to sharing almost all information freely (possibly with royalties/licenses for business); however, I do understand why posting DIY thermonuclear fusion tutorials on YouTube could be problematic.
 * listening to the [Andrew Huberman podcast](https://hubermanlab.com/)
-* generally against certain business practices that involve the generation of single-use containers, planned obsolescence, fighting the right to repair, dehumanization (think about the supply chain of your phone), etc.
+* generally against certain business practices that involve the generation of single-use containers, planned obsolescence, fighting the right to repair, etc.
     * but I see the introduction of more conscientious (and well-marketed) businesses as the only practical solution
 * **only buying one brand of socks so you don't have to sort your socks**
 * life isn’t a zero sum game: